jwoLondon/adventOfCode/2019/intcode.md

             comp
 ```

 We can run a program by starting at the opcode at position 0 and recursively processing opcodes until awaiting input or reading a halting opcode.
-To support debugging, we can also keep track in a log of mnemonics describing each operation (`&` indicates an address pointer).

 ```elm {l=hidden}
 runProg : Computer -> Computer